Recruiting Coordination | Talent Trends Report

 Through analyzing scheduling for over 2.8M candidates across 5.1M+ interview events, we ultimately found:

-• It takes roughly an extra day to schedule panel interviews than single-event interviews, with panel interviews requiring the most human involvement.
+- Panel interviews often occur a day later than single-event interviews, with panel interviews requiring the most human involvement.

 We hope these insights help talent teams navigate, evolve, and inform their recruiting coordination strategy.
 For more recruiting insights and benchmarks, subscribe to our Talent Trends newsletter.